Trusted WordPress tutorials, when you need them most.

 Backups allow you to restore your WordPress site easily when something goes wrong.
 They are your first and most important defense against security threats, hacking, and data loss.

-If you are already using a WordPress backup plugin, then make sure that you have a recent backup saved somewhere safe.
+If you are already using a WordPress backup plugin, make sure you have a recent backup saved somewhere safe.

-Since backups are so important, we recommend creating more than one copy of your WordPress backups and store it in cloud storage like Google Drive or Dropbox.
+Since backups are so important, we recommend creating more than one copy of your WordPress backups and storing it in cloud storage like Google Drive or Dropbox.

 Some WordPress backup plugins let you save your files to multiple locations.
 For example, Duplicator lets you choose between different online storage services, including Amazon S3, Dropbox, Google Drive, and more.